MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Mail/New-MgUserMessageAttachment.md

----
+﻿---
 external help file: Microsoft.Graph.Mail-help.xml Module Name: Microsoft.Graph.Mail online version: https://docs.microsoft.com/en-us/powershell/module/microsoft.graph.mail/new-mgusermessageattachment
 schema: 2.0.0
-ms.prod: "outlook"
 ---

 # New-MgUserMessageAttachment

 ## SYNOPSIS
-Use this API to create a new Attachment.
+Use this API to add an attachment to a message.
 An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
+You can add an attachment to an existing message by posting to its attachments collection, or to a new \nmessage that is being drafted, or created and sent on the fly.

 ## SYNTAX